If you need help accessing our website, call 855-698-9991

 Medication for Obesity

-NYU Langone doctors may recommend medication if you’re having trouble losing weight with lifestyle changes alone.
-Several types of medication are commonly prescribed for obesity—which is defined as having a body mass index, or BMI, of 30 or greater—and obesity-related conditions, such as type 2 diabetes or hypertension.
-Doctors also sometimes recommend medications to prevent people who are overweight—defined as having a BMI of 25 to 29.9—from developing obesity.
+NYU Langone providers may recommend medication if you are having trouble losing weight through lifestyle changes alone.
+Several types of medication may be prescribed to treat obesity—which is defined as having a body mass index, or BMI, of 30 or greater—and obesity-related conditions, such as type 2 diabetes or high blood pressure.
+Clinicians may recommend medications to prevent people who are overweight—defined as having a BMI of 25 to 29.9—from developing obesity.

 Schedule an Appointment